tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Having a rough time:- having a lot of problems.

 Turning up like a bad penny:- appearing at a place where one is not welcome.

+### 29-June-21
+Levitation:- floating in the air without any support.